Studying with a family

 Three family rooms

 The HWR Berlin provides three family rooms.
 Students and members of the university and teaching staff can use these rooms to perform childcare; pregnant students can use them to relax.
 The rooms are fitted with a sofa, child’s bed, baby changing and breast feeding facilities, a refrigerator, a baby food heater and a range of toys.
+The room in House B at Campus Schöneberg is additionally fitted with a desk for computer work.

 You can obtain the key or transponder for the family rooms from the porter’s lodge; you need only show your CampusCard and/or pay a deposit.
 These rooms are accessible with pushchairs.
-Further baby changing facilities are provided in the majority of barrier-free toilets at the HWR Berlin.

 The location of the family rooms